JanessaTech/mytwitter/README.md

     }
 }
 ```
-We notice that the value of "isLogin" for user became true
+We notice that the value of "isLogin" for user1 became true
 ## Check the number of registered users
-Let's check how many users have registered for now.
+Let's check how many users have registered.
 We send the request with http://127.0.0.1:8080/api/admin/users (GET)
 We get reponse like below:
 ```